Community Response Fund

 Eligible Activities

 The request should be for a clearly defined project and scope of work.
 The scope should be related to one of our program areas Growth Management or Aquatic Ecosystems.
 The proposed project must be for environmental work in Washington State.
 The expected duration of the project should be for one year or less.
+Refer to the Eligibility and Limitations page for more details.

 Sample Activities